geocolumbus/Marc8ToText/README.md

 # Marc8ToText

-Command line utility to display a Marc21 format / Marc8 encoded record to the console with the fixed field layed out neatly, and the escapes explicitly displayed.
-In color!
+A command line utility to display a Marc21 format / Marc8 encoded record to the console with the fixed field layed out neatly, and the escapes explicitly displayed and labeled.
+It beats a hex dump for quick debugging any day.

 ## Requires